internettrashh/Pushblog/src/content/posts/BRB2.md

 4. **Hardhat**: Hardhat is another popular development environment for Ethereum smart contracts.
 It offers a wide range of features, including built-in testing, debugging, and deployment tools.
 Hardhat also supports TypeScript, which provides additional type safety and tooling for Solidity development.

+( pro tip:  hardhat dosent work properly on some node vesions on mac , rather i personlly suggest you to go with the thirdwebframework instead , which comes with foundry support )

+# Escrows in Web 3

 ---